Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 A place to meet and relax

 The waterfront is much more than just a promenade, it’s a meeting place for locals and visitors alike.
 The district is the hub of outdoor activities and cultural events.
 Numerous festivals and open-air concerts are held here, especially during the summer months.
-Locals often gather here to chat, relax after work or enjoy the events organized on the seafront.
+Locals often gather here to chat, relax after work or enjoy events organized on the seafront.

 Suggestions for additional off-the-beaten-track activities in Thessaloniki